bywarp/Ditto/README.md

 }
 ```

 It's basically a JSON file that you can specify workflows within.
-You can run the 'hi' subcommand by doing `ditto hi`
+You can run the 'build' subcommand by doing `ditto build`